In short

 When algae blooms

-The blooming of algae in a water body affect the entire production chain in water.
+As a result, the blooming of algae in a water body affect the entire production chain in water.
 In the hypolimnion, anoxic conditions lead to a reduced organic decomposition.
 This means that the sediment layer continues to grow.
 Due to lack of oxygen, it may release its content (nutrients, metals) into the water column, often leading to a further increase in algal proliferation.

-Under these conditions, reducing nutrient inflow will not alter any of the water quality parameters mentioned before.
+As a result, under these conditions, reducing nutrient inflow will not alter any of the water quality parameters mentioned before.
 On the contrary, the sediment will continue to release nutrients as long as algae are blooming, and the water quality will further deteriorate.

 Therefore, to actively solve the problem of algal blooms, it is important that algal proliferation is first controlled so the water quality can stabilize, allowing the aquatic ecosystem to adjust.